 Honors sections of regular courses are generally limited to 25 Honors students each.Honors-only sections are indicated by HONORS Course Name or HON Course Name.
 Such courses are not necessarily harder than regular courses but they tend to move at a faster pace than the corresponding regular course.
 Because they are smaller, they also provide more chances for interaction between fellow classmates and between professors and students.
 Honors sections of regular courses can be used to meet liberal studies requirements.
 They may also meet the liberal studies "X" and "Y" requirements, depending on the topic.

 Honors-Augmented Courses.
 In some cases where regular honors sections of courses cannot be made available, the faculty agrees to offer honors-augmented courses.
 These are regular courses open to all students in which the professor has agreed to engage in special projects with honors students for honors credit.Honors-augmented courses are arranged in advance by the University Honors Office and placed on the course schedule.
 They are indicated by Course Name-Hon or Course Name-Honors.

 Graduate Classes: Honors students may elect to take graduate classes for up to six (6) credit hours that can count toward the Honors Medallion.
 Graduate courses that are basic competency/review classes (e.g. a language-reading course) are excluded.
 The course must be taken for a grade; P/F and S/U courses will not count.
-To insure the graduate course will count toward honors credit, the student must submit this form.
+Students must complete the course with a C or higher.